camunda/camunda-docs-manual/content/update/minor/76-to-77/_index.md

 ---

-This document guides you through the update from Camunda BPM `7.6.x` to `7.7.0`.
+This document guides you through the update from Camunda Platform `7.6.x` to `7.7.0`.
 It covers these use cases:

 1. For administrators and developers: [Database Updates](#database-updates)
 2. For administrators and developers: [Rolling Update](#rolling-update)